 Prepare daily and weekly job masters if required, where your team can update their tasks completed for the day, in the week and over the month.
 With this, it will be easier to manage and also record the completed targets.
 Use online spreadsheets or other tools/software systems for the same.

 You can also reprioritize your goals if necessary.
 Your teams might have set some goals before the COVID-19 outbreak when no plans for lockdown and the potential economic crises were foreseen.
 Understandably, you can re-work and reframe those goals taking valid input by your core team.

 Needless to say, your customers should also be on your priority list at this moment of crisis.
 There are major changes happening in the market and in general around the world.
 In such a situation, your customers should not feel abandoned.
 To ensure that they are well taken care of, the first step is to keep the communication channels open.
 It is indeed important to keep some time for client communication on your agenda.

 Many a times, the revenue is not the only target that helps build a company; crisis times show your real brand value.
 Empathize; be present and available to your clients.
 This will go long way.

-When a person spends 9 hours of her day at one place, she is doing more than a job.
-She is making friends, connecting emotionally and ‘living’ the day.
-However, with WFH situation, all the communications just burns down to what is done, what needs to be done and other job related questions.
-Create space for conversations:
+When a person spends 9 hours of her day at one place, he/she is doing more than a job.
+The person is making friends, connecting emotionally and ‘living’ the day.
+However, with WFH situation, all the communication just burns down to what is done, what needs to be done, and other job-related questions.